 My honest opinion and review is that this is a time bomb waiting to explode.
 Yes for now they are on a roll and payouts and cash outs from current investors are paid on time.
 But what about in the following months, will there still be funds to pay ALL old and new investors?

-My kuya mentioned that this is legit since they have a one room office in Pagadian, people are lining up just to register and join and supposedly this investment house will only accept a certain number of people before they close their door.
+My kuya mentioned that this is legit since they have an office in Kawit, Pagadian.
+People are lining up just to register and join and supposedly this investment house will only accept a certain number of people before they close their door.
 There is a limit, he says.
 And besides he can attest that a friend of his sister (my cousin) invested P100,000 and already got 16 Million back.

 Yep, you read that right, P16,000,000.00 return on an investment of P100,000.